wllclngn/NewCode/presentation.md

 ---

-## Slide 8: Benefits of Using DLLs in NewCode
+## Slide 8: Benefits of Using DLLs in MapReduce
 - **Content**:
   - Modular architecture allows for scalable updates and maintenance.
   - Improved code sharing across different components.